What if Jesus Told a Story about Your Life?

 *Sadly, it is too late for them.
 But it's not too late for us!
 And it's not too late for people all around us.
 God wants us to live and speak in ways that will help them receive the Rock of our salvation!

 *Jesus loves them too!
 He died on the cross for their sins too.
 And He rose again from the dead!
-People need to really hear that when you put your trust in Jesus Christ, He forgives all of your sins and gives you His eternal life.
+People need to really hear that when we put our trust in Jesus Christ, He forgives all of our sins and gives us His eternal life.

 1. Therefore, laying aside all malice, all guile, hypocrisy, envy, and all evil speaking,